Enamulla577/EVA5-Session4/README.md

 ## Assignment Tasks

-99.4% validation accuracy
+* 99.4% validation accuracy
-Less than 20k Parameters
+* Less than 20k Parameters
-You can use anything from above you want.
+* You can use anything from above you want.
-Less than 20 Epochs
+* Less than 20 Epochs
-No fully connected layer
+* No fully connected layer

 ## My Model

-The total number of parameters i achieved are displayed below.
-I got 99.4% accuracy once.
+The total number of parameters i achieved are less than 10k i.e., 9,954 which are displayed below.
+I got 99.4% accuracy once while testing.

         ----------------------------------------------------------------
                 Layer (type)               Output Shape         Param #